front-end-foundations/FlexNav/README.md

   "<h1>Delivery</h1> <p>Possimus labore, officia dolore!
 Eaque ratione saepe, alias harum laboriosam deserunt laudantium blanditiis eum explicabo placeat reiciendis labore iste sint.
 Consectetur expedita dignissimos, non quos distinctio, eos rerum facilis eligendi.</p>";
 ```

-Note the use of HTML in the strings.
+Note the use of HTML tags in the strings.

 Create an empty `main` tag with a class of `content` below the navbar in the html: